Getting your free credit report and score

 Challenging your information with Experian

-Dispute your ‘My Credit Check’ credit report
+Dispute your Credit Report

-My free credit check – Know your rights
+Wise Up – Know your rights